Chapter

 What does John 6:54 mean?

 In this passage, Jesus repeatedly compares the means of salvation to eating His flesh and drinking His blood.
-The context for this analogy is Jesus' claim to be the "true bread from heaven," which is the sole source of salvation for the world.
+The context for this analogy is Jesus' claim to be the "true bread from heaven," which is the sole source of salvation for the world (John 6:32–33).
 Several times in this section, Jesus will make this comparison, which has already deeply offended the crowd (John 6:43).
-Some cannot get beyond a shallow specter of cannibalism.
+Some cannot get beyond the shallow specter of cannibalism.
 Others will reject the idea of a Messiah who is not a conqueror (John 6:51).
 In the end, all but a small group will choose not to follow Jesus anymore (John 6:66).

 Jesus also ties the importance of this claim to the same statement He made earlier: that those who believe will see eternal life (John 6:40).
 That was in the context of belief in the One sent by God (John 6:27–29).
 The people should have seen the parallels here, but they are too busy complaining (John 6:41) and fighting (John 6:52) to sense the deeper meaning.